-My heart was a month, so I went to my garden.
+My heart was a mess, so I went to my garden.
 November is not the perfect month to be blogging about a garden…at least where I live.
 But it is the perfect month to blog about what my garden DID for me.
 Not too long ago I found myself walking to my garden, but I didn’t go there to do my normal tending of it.
 I went there to sit in the dirt.

 My heart was disturbed